Serra da Capivara National Park · Travel guide · Updated 2026

 Serra da Capivara National Park is a treasure trove of ancient art and nature.
 This UNESCO World Heritage site is located in the northeastern state of Piauí, Brazil.
 It is home to one of the oldest and most important collections of prehistoric rock art in the world.
 The park boasts over 1,300 archaeological sites, with paintings and carvings that date back more than 25,000 years.
 These artworks provide a fascinating glimpse into the lives of early human inhabitants.
 The park is not just about history; it is also a haven for wildlife and natural beauty.
 The landscape is marked by dramatic rock formations, deep canyons, and lush vegetation.
 You will have the chance to see unique flora and fauna, some of which are found nowhere else on Earth.
 The park's diverse ecosystems make it an ideal spot for birdwatching, hiking, and nature photography.
 Your visit to Serra da Capivara will offer more than just a visual feast.
 It is an opportunity to connect with the past and understand the rich cultural heritage of Brazil.
 The park also has a well-maintained infrastructure, including guided tours, informative visitor centers, and comfortable accommodations, ensuring a memorable and educational experience.

-Local tips in Serra da Capivara National Park
+What are you looking for in Serra da Capivara National Park?

 When is the best time to go to Serra da Capivara National Park?